Acrylic plastic—both in extruded and cast forms—contributes a unique beauty to jewelry and sculpted art and décor.

 What Are Disperse Dyes?

-Disperse dyes are neutral organic dyes that feature no bonding ionic groups.
+Disperse dyes are neutral organic dyes that feature no ionic bonding groups.
 They are generally water-insoluble.
-They are, therefore "dispersed" in water with the aid of a surface-active detergent to create an emulsion.
+Therefore, they are "dispersed" in water with a surface-active detergent to create an emulsion.

 By heating the bath to 185-212 degrees Fahrenheit and using a carrier, the acrylic plastic surface can swell and accept the dye.
 Since the dye is not really soluble in water, it is easily transferred to the synthetic particles within the acrylic.